 You can create EVS disks for which Device Type is SCSI on the management console.
 These EVS disks support transparent SCSI command transmission, allowing BMS OS to directly access underlying storage media.
 Besides basic read/write SCSI commands, such EVS disks also support advanced SCSI commands.

-The BMS image OS is preinstalled with the driver required for using SCSI device type disks, and you do not need to install the driver explicitly.
-For details about how to install drivers, you can see section "Installing the SDI Card Driver" in the Bare Metal Server Private Image Creation Guide.
+The BMS public image OS is preinstalled with the driver required for using SCSI device type disks, and you do not need to install the driver explicitly.
+You can also learn how to install drivers in "Installing the SDI Card Driver" in Bare Metal Server Private Image Creation Guide.